-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were

-C1 Total first-time, first-year (freshman) men who applied 4792 C1 Total first-time, first-year (freshman) women who applied 4976

-C1 Total first-time, first-year (freshman) men who were admitted 2960 C1 Total first-time, first-year (freshman) women who were admitted 3129

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 2150 C1 Total part-time, first-time, first-year (freshman) men who enrolled 20

-C 1 Total full-time, first-time, first-year (freshman) women who enrolled 1889 C1 Total part-time, first-time, first-year (freshman) women who enrolled 16
+C1 Total first-time, first-year (freshman) men who applied 4807 C1 Total first-time, first-year (freshman) women who applied 5215 C1 Total first-time, first-year (freshman) men who were admitted 2787 C1 Total first-time, first-year (freshman) women who were admitted 3156 C1 Total full-time, first-time, first-year (freshman) men who enrolled 2064 C1 Total part-time, first-time, first-year (freshman) men who enrolled 18 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1992 C1 Total part-time, first-time, first-year (freshman) women who enrolled 19